-In her Ph.D. thesis~\cite{Bruthesis}, Bru has introduced Wishart processes and used them in biology to study perturbed experimental data.
-Recently, a great attention has been paid to Wishart processes for applications in finance.
-Namely, Gourieroux and Sufana~\cite{Gourieroux} and Da Fonseca et al.~\cite{Dafonseca} have suggested to use these processes to model the instantaneous covariance matrix of $d$ assets.
+In her Ph.D. thesis~\cite{Bruthesis}, Bru introduced Wishart processes and used them in biology to study perturbed experimental data.
+Recently, great attention has been paid to Wishart processes for applications in finance.
+Namely, Gourieroux and Sufana~\cite{Gourieroux} and Da Fonseca, Grasselli and Tebaldi \cite{Dafonseca} have suggested the use of these processes to model the instantaneous covariance matrix of $d$ assets.
 It naturally extends stochastic volatility models for only one asset like the Heston model~\cite{Heston}.
 Obviously, processes on positive semidefinite matrices are really interesting to model the evolution of a dependence structure because they can describe a covariance matrix.
-However, when dealing with applications, it is in general crucial to be able to sample paths of such processes and make Monte-Carlo algorithms.
+However, when dealing with applications, it is, in general, crucial to be able to sample paths of such processes and make Monte Carlo algorithms.

-To the best of our knowledge, there is few literature on simulation methods for Wishart and general affine processes~\eqref{EDSAFFINE}.
-Wishart distributions have been intensively studied in statistics when $\alpha \in \N$.
-In this case, exact simulation methods have proposed by Odell and Feiveson~\cite{Odell}, Smith and Hocking~\cite{Hocking} and Gleser~\cite{Gleser} to mention a few.
-Concerning discretization schemes, the usual Euler-Maruyama scheme is not well-defined because of the square-root.
-This is what already happens for the Cox-Ingersoll-Ross process which corresponds to the case $d=1$.
+To the best of our knowledge, there is minimal literature on simulation methods for Wishart and general affine processes (\ref{EDSAFFINE}).
+Wishart distributions have been intensively studied in statistics when $\alpha\in\N$.
+In this case, exact simulation methods have been proposed by Odell and Feiveson~\cite{Odell}, Smith and Hocking~\cite{Hocking} and Gleser~\cite{Gleser}, to mention a few.
+Concerning discretization schemes, the usual Euler--Maruyama scheme is not well defined because of the square-root.
+This already happens for the CIR process ($d=1$).
 One has then to find specific schemes.
-Recently, Benabid et al.~\cite{Harry} and Gauthier and Possama\"i~\cite{GP} have proposed numerical approximations for Wishart processes that are well defined under some restrictions on the parameters.
+Recently, Benabid et al.~\cite{Harry} and Gauthier and Possamai~\cite{GP} have proposed numerical approximations for Wishart processes that are well defined under some restrictions on the parameters.
 However, there is no result on the accuracy of their methods.
-Currently, Teichmann~\cite{sem_Bachelier} is working on dedicated schemes for general affine processes by approximating their characteristic functions.
-Our study here is only dedicated to the diffusion~\eqref{EDSAFFINE}.
+Currently, Teichmann~\cite{semBachelier} is working on dedicated schemes for general affine processes by approximating their characteristic functions.
+Our study here is only dedicated to the diffusion (\ref{EDSAFFINE}).